holyshared/CacheManager/README.md

 ============================================

 This library offers the cash function which uses localStorage newly added by HTML5, and sessionStorage.
-Cash can be used in very easy code.
+Cache can be used in very easy code.

 How to use
 --------------------------------------------

-CacheManager is a cash class which can specify the storage to be used.
+CacheManager is a cache class which can specify the storage to be used.
 The storage which can be used is as follows.

 ### Storage type